bufbuild/protobuf-es/docs/runtime_api.md

 // field projects: {"SPP":"Springfield Power Plant"}
 ```

 Note that the example does not handle oneof groups.
 Please consult the sources code
 for examples how to include them.
 The JSON and binary serialization mechanisms use this
 technique.

 ## Advanced TypeScript types

 ### PartialMessage

+The object initializers accepted by message constructors are defined by the type
+[`PartialMessage<T>`][src-partial-message].
+It is similar to the TypeScript built-in type
+`Partial`, but works recursively.

 This type is well suited in case you know the type of a message, but want to allow
 an instance to be given in the most flexible way.
 If you want to offer an API that lets
 users provide message data, consider accepting `PartialMessage<T>`, so that users can
 simply give an object literal with only the non-default values they want.
 Note that any
 `T` is assignable to `PartialMessage<T>`.

 For example, let's say you have a protobuf `message User`, and you want to provide a
 function to your users that processes this message:

 ```ts